 Pilot Project Concept

-Create a one-year pilot project in Rwanda’s Musanze district offering young people (15-30 years of age) connections, support, solutions to their problems and active exposure to societal issues.
+Create a five-month pilot project in Rwanda’s Musanze district offering young people (15-30 years of age) connections, support, solutions to their problems and active exposure to societal issues.
 It will attract the youth by having an emphasis on entrepreneurship skills and transboundary personal connections but include much more (see Major Elements below).
 No permanent location is planned during the pilot phase.

 The pilot project will mostly target the students of educational institutions around the Karisimbi area of Musanze Town while remaining open to the youth who don’t have access to school.